PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Function Argument
   The values passed into a function.
 The function declaration specifies the number and type of the required arguments, which must match when the function is called.

+Function Argument
+  The values passed into a function.
+The function declaration specifies the number and type of the required arguments, which must match when the function is called.

 Function Body
   Sequence of statement to be executed when the function is called.